 How to make the fossil clay

 If you’re wondering how do you make salt dough fossils, here’s one way of making them, with coffee grounds!
+This is how we made coffee ground fossils.

 - 1 cup of damp, used coffee grounds